The ICPC NAC Experience

 There was fun Manifold Markets for betting on which teams would qualify to the World Finals, and we started at around a pretty reasonable 75%.

-The rest of time leading up to the competition day was pretty relaxed.
+The rest of the time leading up to the competition day was pretty relaxed.
 We talked to some other teams, some sponsors, watched a movie, took some walks at night, groupsolved a Codeforces Div.
 4 in 15 minutes and still lost to tourist, the usual.

 Just like D in the regionals, C was again about a connected graph of order with edges — a pseudotree with one cycle.